benhenshaw/rhythm/doc/final.md

 <!-- Discuss the methods chosen, and specifics about how testing was carried out. -->

 <!-- Show the information collected during testing. -->
+### Testing the Heart Mini-Game
+The heart mini-game is the first interaction with the game that players will have.
+Therefore, I started to test it early on in development.
+I wanted to avoid upfront explanation and tutorial, so needed to ensure that players could figure out what was happening, and what was expected of them.
+Here are some of the points that I received, which helped to inform the final mini-game:

+#### The Timing Bar Looks Like A Charge Up Bar Used In Other Games
+This mini-game contains a bar that indicates how accurate the players are tapping on the beat, on a meter of slow to fast with the correct timing in the centre.
+One piece of feedback that I received was that this bar looks like a 'charge-up' bar used in other video games, causing an interpretation that they should press their button when the dial on the bar is in the green area.
+They interpreted the bar to be giving instruction, instead of simply displaying state.

+Mid-session, I turned off the entire interface, and the player quickly realised that they needed to be focussed on the sound and not the bar.
+I learned that while I constructed the interface to help players learn how to play, it could increase confusion about what the focus was, and what they were expected to do.
+The final version of this mini-game displays only the heart beating with the metronome sound to highlight that the sound is the focus, and then introduces the interface when the player begins to struggle.

 <!-- Show how testing information was used to improve the project. -->